 - Wellbutrin (bupropion)

 GSK’s vaccine division distributes a reported 2 million vaccine doses every day around the world.
-They are one of only a few large-scale vaccine manufacturers and are involved in research and development of novel immunization, such as a new COVID vaccine under development.
+They are one of only a few large-scale vaccine manufacturers and are involved in research and development of novel immunizations, along with other vaccines, including a number of multi-valent vaccines which contain 2, 3 or 4 antigens.

 - Bexsero (meningitis B)